-See the Administration Guide for details.
+See the Deleting a CA section in the Administration Guide for details.

-3.6 Multiple forest support for Microsoft Enterprise CAs
+3.5 Multiple forest support for Microsoft Enterprise CAs

-MyID now supports Microsoft Enterprise CAs in multiple domains/forests.
-This includes cross-issuing certificates between domains.
+MyID supports Microsoft Enterprise CAs in multiple domains/forests.
+This includes crossissuing certificates between domains.

-To enable multi forest support, you must first configure your domains and CA to work in this environment.
+To enable multiple forest support, you must first configure your domains and CA to work in this environment.

 - 1. Make sure that mutual trust relationships are set up between the domains. - 2.
 Set up forward and reverse DNS forwarding between the domains. - 3.
-Configure the CAs for LDAP referral at issuance: - a) On each CA, start a command prompt. - b) Run the following command:
+Configure the CAs for LDAP referral at issuance: - a.
+On each CA, start a command prompt. - b.
+Run the following command: certutil -setreg Policy\EditFlags +EDITF ENABLELDAPREFERRALS - c.
+Stop the CA. - d.
+Restart the CA.

-'''

-certutil -setreg Policy\EditFlags +EDITF ENABLELDAPREFERRALS

-'''

-- c) Stop the CA. - d) Restart the CA.

-You must configure MyID to work in a multi forest environment.
+You must also configure MyID to work in a multiple forest environment.

-3.6.1 Setting up MyID for multiple forest support
+3.5.1 Setting up MyID for multiple forest support